RodrigoMvs123/Social-Media-Content-Calendar-V1/README.md

 - **Change Views**: Toggle between Month, List, and Grid views using the view selector
 - **Filter Content**: Use the filter bar to find specific posts
 - **Connect Accounts**: Use the Connect page to link your social media accounts
+- **User Account**: Create an account in the Settings page under the Account tab
+- **Notification Settings**: Configure your notification preferences in the Settings page under the Notifications tab

 ## Development